 The LGPS is a funded defined-benefit plan, with the assets held in separate funds administered by West Berkshire Local Authority.
-The total contribution made for the year ended 31 July 2021 was £725,000, of which employer's contributions totalled £593,000 and employees' contributions totalled £132,000.
-The contribution rates for future years is likely to be 21.1% for employers and range from 5.5% to 12.5% cent for employees, depending on salary.
+The total contribution made for the year ended 31 July 2022 was £684,000, of which employer's contributions totalled £540,000 and employees' contributions totalled £144,000.
+The contribution rates for future years is likely to be 21.1% for employers and range from 5.5% to 12.5% cent for employees, depending on salary according to a national scale.

-The following information is based upon a full actuarial valuation of the fund at 31 March 2019 updated to 31 July 2021 by Barnett Waddingham.
+The following information is based upon a full actuarial valuation of the fund at 31 March 2019 updated to 31 July 2022 by Barnett Waddingham.